EmadAA/EmadAA/README.md

-# 👋 Hi, I'm Emad Uddin Adil
+# Hey  There, I'm Emad Uddin Adil
 ### 💻 A WordPress and React.js Developer

 I’m currently working on a **Fullstack Project** called **Household Services**.